YolandaMashaba/PoePart1/README.md

 Welcome to the Cyber Chat a Cybersecurity Awareness Bot!
 You can ask me about cybersecurity topics like password safety, phishing, and safe browsing.

-What's your name? [your name]
+I am Cyber Chat.
+What should I call you? user name
-Hello, [your name]!
-How can I assist you today?

-[your name]: How are you?
+Hello, user name!
+How can I assist you today? user name: How are you?
-Bot: I'm just a bot, but I'm here to help you, [your name]!
-How can I assist you today?

-[your name]: Tell me about password safety.
+Cyber Chat: I'm just a bot, but I'm here to help you, user name!
+How can I assist you today? user name: Tell me about password safety.
-Bot: Creating a strong password is crucial, [your name].
+Cyber Chat: Creating a strong password is crucial, user name.
 Use a mix of letters, numbers, and special characters.
-Avoid using common words or personal information.
+Avoid using common words or personal information. user name: exit

-[your name]: exit
 Goodbye!
 Stay safe online.